Templar Protocol User Guide

 sign-as <account-id>

-The minimum required deposit can be obtained by calling the storage_balance_bounds
+The minimum required deposit can be obtained by calling the storage_balance_bounds function:

 near contract call-function as-read-only \